 The M2M State is set to “Activated”.

-7.1.5 The Parties have agreed to transmit information required for the administration of this procedure, as per section 35.7.1 of the Agreement.
+7.1.5 The Parties have agreed to transmit information required for the administration of this procedure, as per Section 35.7.1 of this Agreement.

 7.1.6 As Shadow Prices converge and approach zero or the Non-Monitoring RTO’s Market Flows and Shadow Prices are such that an appreciable amount of redispatch relief can no longer be provided to the Monitoring RTO, the Monitoring RTO shall be responsible for the continuation or termination of the M2M redispatch process.
 Current and forecasted future system conditions shall be considered.